 American Chiropractic Neurology Board (ACNB) Credit Hour Recognition

 The bylaws of the American Chiropractic Neurology Board (ACNB) requires a total of 300 hours to be eligible for the diplomate examination for Doctors of Chiropractic: (Note: additional hours are available at other ACNB approved programs (see HERE).

 “The applicant must show evidence of having successfully completed a post doctoral program in neurology of three hundred (300) credit hours from a chiropractic college, university, institution, foundation, or agency whose program is approved by the continuing education committee of the Commission for the Accreditation of Graduate Education in Neurology (CAGEN).”

 HERE is the ACNB link to CAGEN approved institutions.

 The Functional Neurology Seminars Program is recognized by National University of Health Sciences (NUHS) to fulfill CAGEN requirements.
 Listed below is the attached letter of program recognition by NUHS.

 State License Continuing Education Hours

-National University of Health Sciences has applied for state licensure hours for Doctors of Chiropractic for all 50 major states in the United States for both onsite and online live streaming attendance.
-Not all states recognize live streaming education for credit hours, thus confirmation of each state’s hour approval is pending at this time.
+National University of Health Sciences applied for state licensure hours for Doctors of Chiropractic for all 50 major states in the United States for both onsite and online live streaming attendance.
+CE credits are still available for online replays as listed at the blue button on the FNS homepage.